gem5bootcamp/lps2024/slides/03-Developing-gem5-models/02-debugging-gem5.md

 <!-- _class: too-much-code -->
 ## DebugFlags: Using HelloExampleFlag in Code

-One of the functions in gem5 that allows for debug printing is `DPRINTF` will let you print a formatted string if a certain `DebugFlag` is enabled (more on how to enable `DebugFlags` later). `DPRINTF` is defined in `src/base/trace.hh`.
+One of the functions in gem5 that allows for debug printing is `DPRINTF`, which will let you print a formatted string if a certain `DebugFlag` is enabled (more on how to enable `DebugFlags` later). `DPRINTF` is defined in `src/base/trace.hh`.
 Make sure to include it every time you want to use `DPRINTF`.

 Now let's get to actually adding `HelloExampleFlag` in C++.
 As I mentioned, the header files for `DebugFlags` are auto-generated.
 For now, trust that the header file for `HelloExampleFlag` will be in `build/NULL/debug/HelloExampleFlag.hh` when we recompile gem5.

 Let's include the header files in `hello_sim_object.cc` by adding the following lines.
-Remember to follow the right order of includes!
+Remember to follow the conventional order of includes!

 ```cpp
 #include "base/trace.hh"